Social Media Activities

-Social media and social networking tools such as Facebook, Instagram, TikTok, YouTube, Snapchat and Twitter are increasingly being used to help tackle smoking, particularly with young adults.
+Social media and social networking tools such as Facebook, Instagram, TikTok, YouTube, Snapchat and Twitter are increasingly being used to help tackle smoking and vaping, particularly with youth.
 One of the advantages of these platforms is that they are accessible, low cost and familiar to young people.
-About 20.5 million Australians are active users of social media – around 80% of the total population.
-Research by the McNair Ingenuity Research Institute in 2014 found that Facebook is a popular means of communication among Aboriginal and Torres Strait Islander people.
+Research suggests that Aboriginal and Torres Strait Islander people use social media at higher rates than non-Indigenous Australians.
+Social media is popular even in remote communities, where access to the internet can be limited.
+This makes social media a valuable communication tool for healthcare services.
+Social media can be a cost effective way to announce events, increasing their visibility and encouraging community engagement.

-There is currently a lack of evidence of the effectiveness of using social media in tobacco control.
-Studies that do exist tend to be descriptive, with a focus on the acceptability of the medium to support quitting, or an analysis of posts.
-A study on using Facebook to reduce smoking among Aboriginal and Torres Strait Islander people found that there was potential for health services to incorporate a strategy of using paid local social media ‘champions’ or ‘ambassadors’ to disseminate tobacco control messages on Facebook through community networks.
+As a social networking service, platforms like Facebook also provide a unique opportunity to engage with the community and build support for smoke and vape free messages.
+A recent study on using Facebook to reduce smoking among Aboriginal and Torres Strait Islander people found that there was potential for health services to incorporate a strategy of using paid local social media ‘champions’ or ‘ambassadors’ to disseminate tobacco control messages on Facebook through community networks.
 It also found that:

 • posts were more likely to be shared if they: